hy172574895/EasyCompleteYou/ReadMe.md

 ## Cooperate with [LeaderF](https://github.com/Yggdroot/LeaderF)
 `LeaderF` is a separate plugin, so you have to install it separately.
-We are strongly suggest you to install `LeaderF` to get better experience.
+We are strongly recommend you to install `LeaderF` to get better experience.
 ---
 What `LeaderF` can do for ECY?
-To help ECY to locate a position and provide selecting to users.
+To help ECY to locate a position and provide selecting UI.
 So if you have no `LeaderF` you can not use some functions of ECY such as `Goto-definition`.

 Some useful command of `LeaderF` are follow.